mohamedkhaledmk/Problem-Solving-Practice/README.md

 ## 📌 Notes

-- This repository will be **continuously updated** during the ITI scholarship.
+- This repository will be **continuously updated** during my ITI scholarship.
 - Solutions may improve over time as my skills evolve.

 ⭐ If you find this repository helpful, consider starring it!